Accelo/docs/source/includes/endpoints/_activities.md

 | contacts | Array of contact objects that have an interaction against the activity. |

-The staff and contact objects returned will contain their default fields, plus any fields added via the `_fields` parameter, as well as a `interact` object containing:
+The staff and contact objects returned will contain their default fields, plus any fields added via the `_fields` parameter, as well as an `interact` object containing:

 | Field | Type | Description |
 |:-|:-|:-|